CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A14 Prevention of transient currents on shieldings (A)

-The power supply of the IT components SHOULD be chosen so that interference due to equalization currents on the shielding of data lines is prevented.
-Depending on the form of the grid, it is also advisable to take precautions against external radiation, radiation through the line and the detection of equalizing currents.
+The power supply of the IT components SHOULD be selected so that interference due to equalization currents on the shielding of data lines is prevented.
+Depending on the shape of the grid, it is also advisable to take precautions against external radiation, radiation through the line and the detection of equalizing currents.

 #### INF.4.A15 Use of Cabinet Systems (IA)